TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 a post.

 **Avatar:** The avatar of the source is an image that is displayed in a circle alongside the source.
+If the avatar is not square, it will be cropped.
 The avatar image is _required_, and an error will be given if an avatar is not included for a source.
 The avatar image must be inserted into the spreadsheet using the **Insert** menu at the top of the page on Google Sheets.
 You must first select the cell where you want to insert the avatar image, and then select **Insert** -> **Image** -> **Image in cell**.
 If you do not use this procedure, then the application will not be able to find the image to use for the avatar.

 The avatar images support all standard image file types, however .png and .jpg images are recommended.
 If you wish